- Forever chemicals are a group of chemicals that don’t easily break down

 Get a water filter

 Forever chemicals are present in tap water, so by getting a filter installed in your tap or a filter jug, you can help reduce your exposure.
-Not all filters can remove forever chemicals, so look for one that explicitly says it does.
+Not all filters can remove these chemicals, so look for one that explicitly says it does.

 Avoid fast food and takeaways

 Forever chemicals are present in a lot of fast food and takeaway packaging.
-Reducing your intake of these foods will not only limit your exposure to forever chemicals, it can also help keep your diet healthy.
+Reducing your intake of these foods will not only limit your exposure to these chemicals, it can also help keep your diet healthy.

 Try not to cook with non-stick pans